Sign In Forgot Password

 Post-Carding Campaign

 For the past few years, Woodlands congregants have been participating in a campaign to fight voter suppression and encourage all Americans to vote, most particularly those whose voices have traditionally been silenced.
-Some folks wrote cards individually, some in family groups, and some on zoom with other congregants.
+Some folks wrote postcards individually, some in family groups, some with friends, and some on Zoom with other congregants.
 We felt proud and we felt powerful – and we had fun!

 CONTACTING OFFICIALS